-Seoul says both Koreas have agreed to hold talks on Tuesday
+In small breakthrough, Koreas will meet for talks on Tuesday

 - Seahawks sign kicker Jason Myers as replacement candidate for Blair Walsh

-Any dialogue between the Koreas is considered a positive step toward easing confrontations.
-But critics say the North’s abrupt push for improving ties may be a tactic to divide Seoul and Washington and weaken international pressure and sanctions on Pyongyang.
+Any dialogue between the Koreas is seen as a positive step.
+But critics say the North’s abrupt push to improve ties may be a tactic to divide Seoul and Washington and weaken international pressure and sanctions on Pyongyang.

-Despite his recent outreach to the South, North Korean leader Kim Jong Un said in his New Year’s Day address that he has a “nuclear button” on his desk to fire atomic weapons at the United States.
-President Donald Trump quickly responded that he had a nuclear button of his own.
+In his New Year’s address Monday, North Korean leader Kim Jong Un said he was willing to send a delegation to the Winter Olympics but he also said he has a “nuclear button” on his desk to fire atomic weapons at the United States.
+President Donald Trump quickly responded that he had a bigger and more powerful “nuclear button” of his own.

 Past breakthroughs to ease Korean tensions have often ended with renewed animosities.
-It’s likely the North will agree to send a delegation to the Winter Olympics and refrain from provocations during the Games.
-But tensions could return afterward because the North has no intentions of abandoning its weapons programs and the U.S. will not ease its pressure on the country, analysts say.
+It’s likely the North will refrain from provocations during the Games.
+But tensions could return afterward because the North has no intention of abandoning its weapons programs and the United States will not ease its pressure on the country, analysts say.

+The Trump government on Thursday said its springtime military drills with South Korea will be held from March 8-18 following the Feb.
+9-25 Olympic Games.
+Defense Secretary Jim Mattis insisted the delay was a practical necessity to accommodate the Olympics, not a political gesture.

+The White House said Trump approved the postponement in consultation with South Korean President Moon Jae-in, who said he suggested the drills’ delay to the United States.